 I received several comments like that when I started my business.

-The consensus seems to be that I’m everywhere.
-No matter which blog or website you visit, I’m the cyber-stalker that is there waiting for you.
+The consensus seemed to be that I was everywhere.
+No matter which blog or website you visited, I was the cyberstalker who was there waiting for you.

-I like it because it’s meant as a compliment.
-When I catch you, I give you something interesting to read and think about.
-If I work extra hard, you even learn something useful.
+I liked it because it was meant as a compliment.
+When I caught your attention, I gave you something interesting to read and think about.
+If I worked extra hard, you even learned something useful.

-Every now and then, the comments go further than just noting my apparent omnipresence – they ask how I do it.
-Don’t I sleep?
-Don’t I have a family?
-Don’t I have other commitments?
+Every now and then, the comments went further than just noting my apparent omnipresence.
+They asked how I did it: Didn’t I sleep?
+Didn’t I have a family or other commitments?

 In the Beginning, There Was Copyblogger

-It started innocently enough – I was writing for the fledgling Firepole Marketing blog, which was still in its infancy.
+It started innocently enough.
+I was writing for my fledgling blog, Firepole Marketing, which was still in its infancy.